Nazir Bakrin

-Nazir Oladayo Temitope Olajide Bakrin (born 23 October 2002) is an English professional footballer currently playing as a defender for Charlton Athletic.
+Nazir Oladayo Temitope Olajide Bakrin (born 23 October 2002) is an English professional footballer who plays as a defender for Tonbridge Angels.

 Club career

 Charlton Athletic

 Bakrin joined Charlton Athletic from Fulham as an under-17.

+On 22 May 2024, it was confirmed that Bakrin would leave Charlton Athletic upon the expiry of his contract.

 Cray Wanderers (loan)

 On 25 January 2022, Bakrin joined Cray Wanderers on a month's youth loan.
 On 25 February 2022, Bakrin's loan was extended for a further month.
 On 30 March 2022, it was announced that Bakrin's loan at Cray Wanderers had ended.

+Weymouth (loan)

+On 9 February 2024, Bakrin joined Weymouth on a month-long loan.

+Tonbridge Angels

+On 2 August 2024, Bakrin joined Tonbridge Angels.